rockettheme/docs/Docs/joomla/extensions/roksprocket/layout_modes.md

 ![][content]

 :   1. **Title** You need to assign a title to the module in order to continue past the first setup page.
-[18%, 13%, se]
+[12%, 12%, se]
-    2. **Content Provider** This option allows you select from any available content providers on your Joomla site.
-[47%, 41%, se]
+    2. **Layout** The layout determines how the module will appear on the frontend.
+[35%, 41%, se]
-    3. **Layout** The layout determines how the module will appear on the frontend.
-[68%, 24%, se]
+    3. **Content Provider** This option allows you select from any available content providers on your Joomla site.
+[63%, 35%, se]
     4. **Continue** Selecting this will create the module and take you to the next step in the setup process.
 Once this is clicked, the module's content provider and layout can not be changed.
-[85%, 47%, se]
+[83%, 40%, se]

 Once you have selected to create a new RokSprocket module, you will be taken to a page where you can pick a **Content Provider** and a **Layout**.
 Once you have done this, and given the module a **Title** you can click **Continue** to begin refining the module on the next page.